tornikeo/tornikeo.github.io/_projects/deepdream.md

 ## The problems at hand

 We a load of problems.
 First off, we need an autgrad library, for Javascript.
-The only well-rounded libraary to do that is the `Tensorflow.JS`.
+The only well-rounded library to do that is the `Tensorflow.JS`.
 Second, we need a way to extract intermediate representations from that a network (that maybe doable with the as a builtin tfjs feature -- hopefully including tfhub models).
 Third, we need adjust the network input-output size.
 We need higher definition, and MobileNet, which is a convnet, should easily allow that.

 Last, but not least, it is important that we carefully replicate every single line of code we have within the original kaggle notebook.
 NNs have a huge error surface and postpartum NN bugfixing is never fun.